WalletConnect/walletconnect-specs/auth/session-proposal-overview.md

 Is valid?: Yes

 ---
 ### 1.4.
-TODO: Different origin blockchains can be defined in one namespace
+TODO: Different origin blockchains MAY be defined in one namespace
 Requested proposal namespaces:
 ```json
 {